KinesteX/KinesteX-SDK-Kotlin/ContentAPI.md

 - **Headers**: Adds `x-api-key` and `x-company-name` to authenticate requests.
 - **Network Call**: Uses `OkHttpClient` to perform synchronous network calls.
 - **Error Handling**: Returns an `APIContentResult.Error` in case of failures.
+- **BodyPart Filtering**: Supports filtering by `BodyPart` enum to fetch targeted content lists.
+- **Pagination**: Utilizes `lastDocId` to implement pagination, allowing you to fetch subsequent pages of content.

 ### Data Models